 Itching or Numbness of the Incision Site

 Many patients experience an itchy, tingling, or numb feeling at the incision site.
-This is caused by the severing of the nerves.
+The severing of the nerves causes this.
 As the nerves heal, these sensations should subside.

 A tummy tuck procedure can be the finishing touch to allow patients to show off the results of all of their efforts to lose weight.
 If patients know what to expect following the procedure, it will make their recovery go much more smoothly.